 “I would like to express my gratitude to World Vision Georgia for the educational kits provided to all Ukrainian children.
 Thank you for bringing joy and happiness in the lives of our school children”, said Tea Davitadze, Director of Public School N20 in Batumi, Georgia.

-World Vision’s Ukraine Crisis Response (UCR) in Georgia has reached out and assisted over 3,000 refugees in the country.
+World Vision’s Ukraine Crisis Response (UCR) in Georgia has reached out and assisted over 3,000 refugees in the country with the financial support of Aktion Deutschland Hilft (ADH).
 To date, the UCR response covering Ukraine, Romania, Moldova and Georgia has provided assistance to 360,718 refugees, internally-displaced and host families.

 By Teona Navdarashvili, Communications and Fundraising Manager, World Vision Georgia